flatcar-archive/flatcar-docs/docs/provisioning/terraform/_index.md

 Ignition can be told to run again through `flatcar-reset` (available since Alpha 3535.0.0), which also takes care of cleaning up old rootfs state and keeping only the rootfs data you want to keep.

+A Terraform setup that runs `flatcar-reset` when the cloud instance userdata changes can be found in the [flatcar-terraform repository][example-repo].
+The list of paths in the rootfs to keep can be configured.

 ### Reformatting

 Another alternative to `flatcar-reset` is to reformat the root filesystem with Ignition to ensure that no old state is present, or use cloud-provider [reinstall options like on Equinix Metal](https://registry.terraform.io/providers/equinix/equinix/latest/docs/resources/equinix_metal_device#reinstall).